PRECISION AGRICULTURE NEWS

 You’ll find topics such as precision agriculture, ag technology, drones, cover crops, and more!

-Rantizo has announced it is now approved by the Federal Aviation Administration (FAA) for operation of the DJI Agras T-30 drone for agricultural applications.
+Precision ag tech company Rantizo has announced that they have become the first company approved by the Federal Aviation Administration (FAA) for operation of the DJI Agras T-30 drone for agricultural applications.

 The announcement comes highly anticipated, as the T-30 drone launched earlier in 2021, but could not be operated due to the FAA regulation only allowing the use of drones 55 pounds and under.
 With the exemptions received, Rantizo is the first and only company in the U.S. with the necessary approvals to operate the drone on a commercial scale. (…)

 Robots swarming and taking over farm fields.
 Autonomous tractors planting crops with no humans in sight.
 These futuristic views of technology that surfaced a decade ago may actually be a glimpse of what’s already reality today.

 Rantizo, a company that uses drones to spray crops, is bringing technology-based solutions in traditional row crops as well. (…)

 Rantizo provides a turnkey opportunity for those interested in developing a drone business for applying products to crop acres.

 “We make jumping into drone custom application a quick process,” said Ben Etsinger, sales Manager for Rantizo. (…)

 In this episode of the Precision Farming Dealer podcast, brought to you by Trimble, Michael Ott, CEO of Rantizo shares some background on the ag tech company and how they are looking to grow their network of drone service and work closely with precision farming dealers who already have established relationships with farm customers. (…)